swannodette/swannodette.github.com/_posts/2014-12-17-whats-in-a-var.md

 instance which has all the *compile time* metadata you've come to know and love in Clojure.

-The new cjls.test namespace is built on this functionality and anyone else can do the same.
+The new **cljs.test** namespace is built on this functionality and anyone else can do the same.

 Couple this arrival with an evolving stable and simplified